devplayer0/kryonet/README.md

 This project is based on Nathan Sweet's [KryoNet](https://github.com/EsotericSoftware/kryonet)

-This project is not backwards-compatible with kryonet, but the following guide expects you to be familiar with it.
+This project is not backwards-compatible with KryoNet, but the following guide expects you to be familiar with it.
+This project aims to provides higher abstraction over KryoNet with stronger type safety and potentially better performance by reducing redundant serialization of messages.

-In comparison to KryoNet, this project:
+Key changes from KryoNet
+- connection.sendToAll(msg) serializes msg exactly once, rather than once per connection
+- Support for caching pre-serialized forms of commonly used messages (see CachedMessage<T>)
-- Adds support for 'queries' -- Messages that expect a reply that will be handled sychnrounously or asynchronously
+- Adds support for 'queries' -- Messages that expect a reply.
 - Supports registering callbacks for message types.
-O(1) dispatch without instanceof chains.
+O(1) dispatch without use of instanceof
-- connection.sendToAll(msg) serializes msg exactly once, rather than once per connection
 - Uses Jackson for json serialization rather than jsonbeans.
 - Requires all message types to implement MessageToServer or MessageToClient
 - Uses ConcurrentUnit for unit tests which catch many failures that are ignored in KryoNet